 What is Really Holding You Back?

 I could tell you stories about dozens of writers that I know about who have found a way to do successful work with debilitating medical conditions, debtors banging down their doors, or extreme family situations.

 But instead, I ask you to think, today, if you really don’t have enough travel writing work, what the real reason is.

 Are you putting in the time?
-Putting you butt in the seat and getting pitches out?
-Learning everyday so that your pitches and finished work gets better and better?
+Putting your butt in the seat and getting pitches out?
+Learning every day so that your pitches and finished work gets better and better?